 It stands to reason that the Rogteo species is one of the most altricial, and thus have the most variety to offer.

-For Zeikauko it is relatively easy to tell themselves apart from other animals by noting qualities like their ability to communicate with each other, even if they speak different languages, where trying to communicate with an animal ends up being futile for most.
+For people it is relatively easy to tell themselves apart from other animals by noting qualities like their ability to communicate with each other, even if they speak different languages, where trying to communicate with an animal ends up being futile for most part.

 Much like with humans, there is a spectrum of going from egg carriers to fertilizers, although with more variables in between.

 Said variables may or may not be recognized by a given culture.
 Most notably, Kastina's early history involved a delicate necessity to regulate reproduction; making sure that it happened enough for a limited population to sustain itself, but also didn't happen so much that overpopulation became an issue.
 At this time, strict gender roles and expectations were concieved and have since prevailed long after their necessity disappeared.
 In most regions of Rhonum, however, the lack of any such needs yielded a culture that barely acknowledges the distinctions in the spectrum, given that it's near impossible to tell anyone's sex based on the way they look to begin with.

 Reproductive compabitibilty is generally always true, although the mechanics of any given couple may not be viable according to their physical qualities.
 In theory, most people who can actually fit together have a higher chance of being attracted to each other, but in practice that isn't always the case.
 Fortunately, barring Kastina's specific historical context, this has never been an issue in terms of population growth in the world.

 There is never a shortage of tailors in the world.
 Due to the vast variety of bodies that exist, custom tailoring is an extremely lucrative career path for just about anyone who is willing to take up the job.
 Many take pride in being able to provide stylish and fashionable clothes for clients that go way out of the "average" bipedal model.
 In a lot of cases, clothing is likely to be more of a status symbol than anything else.